 KX2-361 was tested orally in a mouse GBM tumor model, wherein the mice with a fully competent immune system are implanted with mouse GBM tumor cells into the brain in order to simulate a human patient.
 When compared with the current standard of treatment, TMZ, KX2-361 produced long term survival mice, which extended survival but did not result in any long term survivors.
 Based on this data, the FDA to granted Orphan Drug Status to KX2-361 for the treatment of gliomas.

 In 2012, we out-licensed KX2-361 to Xiangxue Pharmaceuticals for development and marketing in China.
-The China FDA has approved the IND application for KX2-361 and clinical trials are currently being planned.
+The China FDA has approved the IND application for KX2-361.

 This compound is currently in Phase 1 clinical studies.